Predictor Antenna: A Technique to Boost the Performance of Moving Relays: The Potential of PA; Urab Area Study

 With vehicular speeds, the distance traveled during the typical control-loop delays of, say, $\le5$ ms, is in the order of meter or less.
 Hence, the moving direction can be well assumed to be almost linear.
 Also, as verified experimentally in \cite{Jamaly2014EuCAPanalysis}, during such a period the vehicle experiences an essentially stationary electromagnetic standing wave pattern.
-Then, if the \ac{RA} ends up in the same position, it will experience the same radio environment, and the \ac{CSIT} will be almost perfect.
-However, if the \ac{RA} does not reach the same point as the \ac{PA}, due to, e.g., the processing delay is not equal to the time that we need until the \ac{RA} reaches the same point as the \ac{PA}, the \ac{RA} may receive the data in a place different from the one in which the \ac{PA} was sending pilots.
-Such spatial mismatch may lead to \ac{CSIT} inaccuracy, which will deteriorate the system performance correspondingly.
+Then, if the \ac{RA} ends up in the same position, it will experience the same radio environment, and the \ac{CSIT} will be almost perfect (the effect of CSIT quantization and estimation error due to noisy channel measurements are studied in the following).
+Nevertheless, the \ac{CSIT} quality and, as a result, the overall performance may be deteriorated by spatial mismatch; if the \ac{RA} ends up in a different point from where the \ac{PA} estimated the channel, due to, e.g., the processing delay at the \ac{BS} is not the same as the time that the \ac{RA} needs to arrive to the same point as the \ac{PA}, the \ac{CSIT} will be imperfect.
 To address this problem, without increasing the number of pilots, one can consider two different methods: \begin{itemize} \item \textbf{Adaptive-delay setup}: Knowing the vehicle speed, the transmission delay $ L_\text{processing}$ can be dynamically adapted, as a function of the antennas distance and vehicle speed, such that the \ac{RA} receives the data at the same point as the \ac{PA} sending pilots.
 In this case, there is potentially no spatial mismatch, at the cost of extra transmission delay.
 However, the delay adaptation method is applicable only for a range of vehicle speeds limited by the access point’s minimum required processing delay.
 Also, cellular technologies only allow for a limited transmission time interval granularity and, in practice, there would be a residual mispointing. \item \textbf{Nonadaptive-delay setup}: As an alternative approach, one can always consider the access point’s minimum processing delay.
 This method, which is more appropriate for slotted communication systems, is at the cost of possible spatial mismatch.
 However, we can use the spatial correlations to determine the appropriate data transmission parameters for different positions surrounding the point where the \ac{PA} was sending the pilots, and adapt the transmission parameters based on imperfect \ac{CSIT} \cite{guo2020semilinear}. \end{itemize}

 Considering an urban area with a \ac{BS} serving the vehicle, Fig. \ref{fig2} compares the performance of the adaptive- and nonadaptive-delay \ac{PA} systems with a number of alternative schemes including: \begin{itemize} \item A benchmark SISO (S: single) scheme with single antenna on the vehicle and no \ac{CSIT} at the \ac{BS}. \item A $1\times 2$ SIMO setup with no \ac{CSIT} at the \ac{BS}.
 Here, both the \ac{PA} and the \ac{RA} receive the data simultaneously from the \ac{BS}, and the receiver tries decoding by \ac{MRC} of the received signals. \item A diversity-based scheme where, considering a SISO setup, the same signal is transmitted in two spectrum resources, and an \ac{MRC}-based receiver is used for signal decoding. \end{itemize} The results are presented for spatially-correlated Rayleigh-fading conditions where, using the Jakes’ correlation model and assuming uniform angular spectrum, one can model the channel around the \ac{PA} with the same procedure as in \cite[Eq.
 (37)-(43)]{guo2020semilinear}.